PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 schema; the unchanged gate then passed.
 No model-corpus conversion was run because assigning an already-computed dictionary cannot affect ModelIR or an artifact.

+## Core dynamic-Reshape result characterization

+The core-cleanup call to `_resolve_dynamic_reshape_shapes(model_ir)` returns a fixed `resolved_dynamic_reshape_shapes` counter but currently discards it.
+The call sits between the retained Conv-activation result and the retained Squeeze/Reshape identity cleanup result.

+The new contract freezes the zero schema and a positive mutation that resolves `[-1, 2]` to `[2, 2]` across the operator option, constant shape tensor, and output tensor metadata.
+The selected implementation is an unconsumed assignment named `_core_cleanup_dynamic_reshape_stats`.
+It must not add a guard, graph index, cleanup, pass, scan, or consumer, and it must preserve the exact call arguments and phase position.

+Characterization validation completed sequentially under `uv`:

+- dedicated contract: `2 passed, 1 xfailed in 0.54s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The sole expected failure is the intentionally unimplemented assignment.
+No production source changed in this checkpoint.